OpenTermsArchive/contrib-versions/Trello/unknown.md

 All user content is stored within US regions of AWS and Google Cloud Storage ("GCS").
 Trello’s production environment is hosted on an AWS EC2 platform.
 User content can also be found in Trello backups, stored in AWS EC2, S3, Glacier, and GCS.

-We currently do not offer customers the option of hosting Trello on a private server, or to otherwise use Trello on a separate infrastructure.
+We do not offer customers the option of hosting Trello on a private server, or to otherwise use Trello on a separate infrastructure.

 Production Environment

 We maintain separate and distinct production, staging, and development environments for Trello.

 To access Trello’s production environment, authorized and trained members of Trello's SRE and select Engineering team members (“Authorized Personnel”) authenticate to the VPN using unique strong passwords and TOTP based 2FA and then only access the production environment via ssh terminal connections using passphrase protected personal RSA certificates.
 An IDS system is in place on all production servers, which includes real-time monitoring and alerting of any changes to the production system files or configuration and anomalous security events.
 For Authorized Personnel, any workstations running Windows or macOS must be running current and active anti-virus software.
 Those members are also trained not to replicate non-public user data stored in Trello’s production environment onto their workstations or mobile devices.
-For clarity, users of Trello can access data via mobile apps.

 Network Security

 Trello uses Akamai for DDoS protection.
 AWS Network ACL and Security Groups are used to restrict access to Trello’s systems as appropriate to their role.
 Active monitoring of these security rules is in place with alerting mechanisms in place for any changes to the configuration.
 Public access is restricted to port 443 and 80 on the network load balancers for public traffic.
+Atlassian's Workplace Technology team protects our wireless networks by utilizing WPA2-AES authentication and PEAP-EAP-MSCHAPv2 encryption.
+We authenticate to our wireless network through 802.1x utilizing our internal identity store.
+We scan for rogue wireless access points regularly, and maintain a list of rogue access points found.

-Login security
+Login Security

 SAML 2.0 SSO is supported for Trello Enterprise customers.
 All customers can enable 2FA on their accounts or use Google OAuth.
 If SSO or OAuth is used to access Trello, Trello will inherit the login security settings in the user's IdP or Google account.